kushalkolar/mesmerize-viz/README.md

 voila examples/app.ipynb --enable_nbextensions=True
 ```

-Note that the voila app is a WIP prototype
+Note that the voila app is a prototype